danielmarbach/Async.Netcore/README.md

 ## UnobservedException

+- Async void methods will crash the process if an exception is thrown
+- `Task`-returning methods are better since unhandled exceptions trigger the `TaskScheduler.UnobservedTaskException`
-- Only when the finalizers are run the unobserved exception is thrown
+- Be ware that only when the finalizers are run the unobserved exception is thrown

 ## CompletedTask